Angus,Garfie & Dewar

 Say No to Applications & House Inspections & Yes to Conversations.

-is simply keeping dogs out of good homes.
+Rescue nonsense is simply keeping dogs out of good real forever homes.

-I feel very sorry for dogs in the clutches of Rescues.
+I feel very sorry for animals in the clutches of Rescues.

 Against my better judgement I recently offered a Foster Home to Sit with me after seeing a rather desperate plea on Social Media.